 Cost reduction.
 Two separate projects brought client cloud spending down by 80% and 90%, respectively.

 Cloud optimization.
 We improved the performance of a client’s well-designed cloud by removing unnecessary code.

 We willingly share our knowledge and expertise with other business teams, developers, and team leaders, so that they have a better understanding of the cloud system they work in.

-The skyrocketing demand for cloud computing is here to stay, pushing companies to migrate more workloads to the cloud.
+The skyrocketing demand for cloud computing is here to stay, pushing companies to migrate more workloads to the SaaS and cloud.
 This has resulted in increased cloud spending and less effective cloud performance.
 This article covered how to hire a cloud engineer who can solve such challenges and help your company succeed in the new world of cloud-based computing.
 Plus, it outlined when it’s better to outsource cloud engineering.

 Whether you’re looking to hire cloud engineers or you’d like a consultation to show how effective (or costly) your cloud system is, Acropolium cloud development team is here to help.
 Just contact us to start the conversation.